jonstoler/lua-toml/README.md

 Use [toml](https://github.com/toml-lang/toml) with lua!

-The core parser is based on TOML 0.4.0.
-However the underscores between digits are not supported.
-Moreover, for the time being, the date parsing should be considered experimental.
+The core parser is based on TOML 0.4.0 but for the time being, the date parsing should be considered experimental.

 The following features of TOML 0.5.0 are supported too (descriptions taken from the TOML changelog):